Machine Translation

 Content is machine translated from English by Phrase Language AI.

-Phrase Language AI is a machine translation (MT) and agentic AI translation hub with additional features.
-It acts as the central MT layer across the Phrase Platform and enables automated translation workflows across multiple products.
+Phrase Language AI is Phrase's machine translation (MT) and agentic AI translation hub with additional features.
+It connects Phrase products to MT engines and manages how translation requests are configured, routed, and evaluated.

-Phrase Language AI is used across multiple Phrase products:
+Phrase Language AI is available across the following Phrase products:

 • Phrase TMS